Last Updated on May 25, 2023

 For evening entertainment, pick a venue with live music.
 You’ll easily find something you like as there are plenty of bars offering live music and no cover.
 Make sure to head to Congress Bridge at sunset to watch thousands of bats take flight.

 You can also spend an evening at White Horse, a local bar where you can enjoy free dance lessons.
 Classes vary and you’ll find a cheap taco truck outside for dinner.
+You can also sample some Asian cuisine at Austin Chinatown.

 Make sure to check what is going on when you go there, as the city and many non-profits plan a ton of free events year-round.